If a picture is worth a thousand words, your nonprofit’s Instagram account is a storytelling gold mine.

 Instagram for Nonprofits

-Instagram has evolved as a platform for businesses to promote their products, provide insight into company culture, and share their stories in a more engaging way.
+Originally a personal photo-sharing platform, Instagram has expanded to be a must-have marketing tool for businesses to promote products, provide insight into company culture, and share stories with widespread audiences.

-Nonprofits can leverage Instagram to share their mission, advocate for support, solicit donations, and show impact using one of the most visceral and powerful mediums possible: visual media.
+Nonprofits can use an Instagram business account to elevate a mission, advocate for support, build community, solicit donations, and show impact.
+This marketing strategy makes these possible by using one of the most natural and powerful mediums possible: visual media.

-Between 2020 and 2021, over half of donors (55%) said they were as likely or more likely to learn about new causes and donate to their campaigns through social media compared to other mediums.
-With that in mind, nonprofits must prioritize their social presence in 2022 and beyond.
+In our latest Why America Gives report, over two-thirds of next-gen donors (69%) said they prefer to hear from organizations on social media compared to other mediums.
+With that in mind, nonprofits must prioritize social presence in 2023 and beyond.

 Instagram by the Numbers

-Understand the full potential and reach of Instagram with a closer look at the numbers.
-The social network boasts:
+Understand the full potential and reach of Instagram with a closer look at the numbers.²

-Additionally, it can be helpful to look at how Instagram use compares across generations.
+Additionally, it’s helpful to look at how Instagram use compares across generations.
 In our Why America Gives 2021 report, we highlight the following generational breakdown of donors who are likely to learn about and donate to causes they care about on Instagram: